 Browsing the Web in Japanese

-- Omniweb can display an encoding pull-down menu right in the tool bar, to make it easy to switch encodings.
-You can also specify different encoding and language preferences for pages you visit regularly and Omniweb will remember them.
+- Omniweb is a less common browser but it has the most detailed and flexible settings for for multilingual browsing.
+Omniweb can display an encoding pull-down menu right in the tool bar, like Firefox; you can even specify different encoding preferences for pages you visit regularly and Omniweb will remember them.

 Note that when you go on to a new page in Safari, you will need to manually set the encoding back to "Default".
-(Firefox does this automatically.)
+Firefox does this automatically.